infinityworks/Policies/ISO-27001/securityincidentreporting/readme.md

 * Securing all necessary system documentation, such as logs, audit trails
 * Interviewing personnel as needed
 * Examining any third party providers and their respective products and services that are utilised within Infinity Works’s network architecture
-* If warranted, a third party for assisting in the investigation of the incident may be utilised (this will be done at the management’s discretion)
+* If warranted, a third party may be utilised to assist in the investigation of the incident may be utilised (this will be done at the management’s discretion)

 ## Recovery
 Recovery procedures may include, but are not limited to the following: